eguidotti/torchabc/README.md

     def accumulate(outputs, targets, hparams, accumulator=None):
         """The accumulation step.

-        Accumulate batch statistics.
+        Accumulates batch statistics that will be provided when calculating the loss and other metrics.

         Parameters
         ----------
         outputs : Union[Tensor, Iterable[Tensor]]
-            The tensor(s) returned by the forward pass of `self.network`. targets : Union[Tensor, Iterable[Tensor]]
+            The outputs returned by `self.network`.
+        targets : Union[Tensor, Iterable[Tensor]]
-            The tensor(s) giving the target values.
+            The target values.
         hparams : dict
-            The model's hyperparameters.
+            The hyperparameters.
         accumulator : Any
             The previous return value of this function.
             If None, this is the first call.